Empress Myeongseong: Names and titles

-As was the custom in late Joseon society, the woman who came to be Empress Myeongseong never had a personal name.
-"Min" is the name of her clan.
+As was the custom in late Joseon society, the woman who came to be Empress Myeongseong was never known by a personal name.
+"Min" was the name of her clan.
 "Empress" was a title conferred after her assassination.
-Changes in her marital status or the status of her husband are reflected in her own title.
+Changes in her marital status or the status of her husband reflected in her own title.
 In Western terms, she was nameless throughout her life.
-For the most part, the narrative below refers to her as the queen consort because that was her title during life at the beginning of her political activity, and was her functioning position.
-For convenience the description queen regent is not separately used.
+For the most part, the narrative below refers to her as the queen because that was her main title during her lifetime.

 Background

-Clan tensions at the death of the King
+Clan tensions at the death of the king

-In 1864, at the age of 32, Cheoljong of Joseon died suddenly under ambiguous causes.
+In 1864, at the age of 32, King Cheoljong died suddenly under ambiguous causes.
 Cheoljong was childless and had not appointed an heir.
-The Andong Kim clan had risen to power through intermarriage with the royal House of Yi.
+The (new) Andong Kim clan had risen to power through intermarriage with the royal house.
 Queen Cheorin, Cheoljong's consort and a member of the Andong Kim clan, claimed the right to choose the next king.
-Traditionally, the most senior Queen Dowager had the official authority to select the new king.
-Cheoljong's cousin, Grand Royal Dowager Hyoyu (once known as Queen Sinjeong), was the most senior Dowager.
-She was of the Pungyang Jo clan and the widow of Heonjong of Joseon's father.
-She had risen to prominence by intermarriage with the Yi family.
+Traditionally, the most senior queen dowager had the official authority to select the new king.
+Cheoljong's legal sister-in-law, Grand Queen Dowager Hyoyu, was the most senior dowager.
+She was of the Pungyang Jo clan and the widow of King Heonjong's father, Crown Prince Hyomyeong.